 Management objective 3 requires the maintenance of a five-year running average reproductive rate of at least 0.61 fledged young per pair for the core sites (for those pairs monitored to determine reproductive output).
-For development of the target reproductive rate during HCP development, 0.61 was selected as a target by taking the average number of young fledged per pair during the period of 1994 to 1998.
+For establishment of a target reproductive rate during HCP development, 0.61 was selected as a target by taking the average number of young fledged per pair during the period of 1994 to 1998.
 However, only pairs that were determined to be nesting, or confirmed by protocol visits to be non-nesting, were used in the calculation.
 Spotted owl pairs with "status unknown" are now also used in the equation.

-During the 2014 breeding season, 91 pairs (of the 108 core sites) were monitored for nesting activity and reproductive output.
-Nesting activity was verified for 33 of the 91 pairs.
-A total of 45 young were fledged, resulting in a reproductive rate of 0.49 for the year.
-This brought the five year running average reproductive rate for the sixteenth year of the HCP to 0.42 (Table 3), which does not meet the target for management objective 3.
-Since the rolling five-year average target for reproductive rate was not met in 2014, the adaptive management measures of HCP § 6.2.3, #6 apply, and a discussion between HRC, USFWS, CDFW, and if necessary, the NSOSRP, shall occur to review potential reasons why the objective is not being met, and to determine potential corrective measures to implement.
+During the 2015 breeding season, 91 pairs (of the 108 core sites) were monitored for nesting activity and reproductive output.
+Nesting activity was verified for 39 of the 91 pairs.
+A total of 49 young were fledged, resulting in a reproductive rate of 0.54 for the year.
+Although the 2015 value represents an increased reproductive rate over the previous four years, this brings the five year running average reproductive rate for the seventeenth year of the HCP to 0.42 (Table 3), which does not meet the target for management objective 3.
+Since the rolling five-year average target for reproductive rate was not met in 2014 or 2015, the adaptive management measures of HCP § 6.2.3, #6 apply, and a discussion between HRC, USFWS, CDFW, and if necessary, the NSOSRP, shall occur to review potential reasons why the objective is not being met, and to determine potential corrective measures to implement.

 Table 3.
-Northern Spotted Owl Yearly Summary 2014.
+Northern Spotted Owl Yearly Summary 2015